jakubzimny/CUDA-dynamic-Mandelbrot/README.md

 This repository contains a regular CUDA implementation of Mandelbrot set visualization (mandel.cu file) and one with dynamic parallelism implemented (dynamic_mandel.cu file) and its main purpose was to compare performance improvements between those two versions.

 ## Compilation
-To compile those files you need to have a suitable NVIDIA GPU and CUDA development enviroment configured.
+To compile and run those programs you need to have a suitable NVIDIA GPU and CUDA development enviroment configured.

 Regular version:
 `nvcc mandel.cu -lpng -o mandel`